 Sambodhi Prem

-Q: I am homosexual.
+I am homosexual.
 I feel terribly oppressed and stricken by the stigma of homosexuality.
 It seems false to me to come here to find a way to come closer to myself and at the same time not to have the courage to show myself the way I am.
 Then I want to resign and return home, so that I don’t have to think about it any longer.
-What can i do?
+What can I do?

-Hein Steff, there is nothing wrong in being homosexual.
+There is nothing wrong in being homosexual.
 You need not feel guilty about it.
 One certainly has to go beyond sex, but that is as much applicable to heterosexuality as it is applicable to homosexuality.
 Heterosexuality or homosexuality are just styles of the same stupidity!
 You need not feel guilty.

 In fact, looking at the population of the world, homosexuality should be supported.
 At least you will not be increasing the population of the world, you will not be loading the earth more.
 It is already loaded too much.
 Homosexuality should be valued, respected — it is pure fun!
 Heterosexuality is dangerous.
 And what is wrong?
 If two persons are enjoying each other’s bodies, nothing is wrong.
 It should be their concern; nobody else’s business to interfere.